 Although the ACA didn’t change anything about COBRA, it changed everything about the individual health insurance market.
 Coverage is now guaranteed issue, so medical history is no longer an obstacle.
 All policies must cover the ten essential health benefits, so the individual market now offers coverage that is as comprehensive as group coverage (although average group plans tend to have fairly robust benefits in terms of deductibles and out-of-pocket maximums, compared with the plans people tend to select in the individual market — this is one of the factors that cause COBRA premiums to be fairly high).

-And for most enrollees, coverage under the ACA is easier on the wallet.
+For most enrollees, coverage under the ACA is easier on the wallet.
 COBRA is expensive, particularly for employees who are used to having a significant portion of their premiums subsidized by their employers.
-The average total premium for a single employee on a group plan was $575/month in 2018 (the average employee paid just $99/month, because the employer was paying the rest).
-To continue that coverage with COBRA, the enrollee would pay about $587/month ($575 plus the 2 percent admin fee).
+The average total premium for a single employee on a group plan was $599/month in 2019 (the average employee paid just $104/month, because the employer was paying the rest).
+To continue that coverage with COBRA, the enrollee would pay about $611/month ($599 plus the 2 percent admin fee).

-But significant subsidies are available in the exchanges to offset premiums for enrollees with income up to 400 percent of the poverty level (that amounts to more than $100,000 in household income for a family of four in 2019; here’s how household income is determined).
-As of mid-2018, 87 percent of people who were enrolled in coverage through the exchanges were receiving premium subsidies, and on average, the subsidies paid nearly 87 percent of the total premiums (for those eligible for subsidies, the average subsidy amount was $519/month, compared with an average pre-subsidy cost of $596/month).
+But significant subsidies are available in the exchanges to offset premiums for enrollees with income up to 400 percent of the poverty level (that amounts to $103,000 in household income for a family of four in 2020; here’s how household income is determined).
+As of mid-2019, 87 percent of people who were enrolled in coverage through the exchanges were receiving premium subsidies, and on average, the subsidies paid nearly 87 percent of the total premiums (for those eligible for subsidies, the average subsidy amount was $513/month, compared with an average pre-subsidy cost of $593/month).

 Better access to coverage than COBRA?

 The ACA also provides more all-encompassing access to coverage than COBRA, since COBRA doesn’t apply to all employer-sponsored plans, or to termination for gross misconduct.
-Under the ACA, any plan in the individual market is available if you’ve lost your insurance, regardless of where you worked or the reason you lost your coverage (unless you simply canceled it or let it lapse – in that case, you have to wait until general open enrollment, which starts each year on November 1, for coverage effective the following January; California is an exception here, with open enrollment that runs from October 15 to January 15 each year.
-And in Nevada, plans are available outside the exchange — ie with no subsidies — year-round, but with a 90-day waiting period).
+Under the ACA, any plan in the individual market is available if you’ve lost your insurance, regardless of where you worked or the reason you lost your coverage (unless you simply canceled it or let it lapse – in that case, you have to wait until general open enrollment, which runs from November 1 to December 15 in most states).

 Do we still need COBRA now that we have the ACA?

 COBRA is still an attractive option for people who want to retain their current provider network and/or the amount they’ve already paid towards their deductible and out-of-pocket maximum for the year.
 Someone in the middle of cancer treatment might prefer COBRA over an exchange plan, simply to avoid the hassle of finding a new medical team mid-treatment.
 And someone who has already paid hundreds or thousands of dollars towards their out-of-pocket maximum for the year is unlikely to want to start over at $0 on a new plan (and then have to start over again at the beginning of the next year).
 And for a person who doesn’t qualify for premium subsidies, the cost of COBRA and individual market premiums will often end up being fairly comparable.

 Large employers are generally better off when employees switch to the individual market instead of using COBRA, because people on COBRA tend to incur significant claims, which can drive up the cost of premiums or self-insured coverage.
 And people who do qualify for premium subsidies will almost certainly find that they pay less in net premiums with a plan purchased through the exchange than they would under COBRA.
 But again, that might involve switching to new doctors and starting over with a new deductible, which isn’t always preferable or realistic.